 III.
 Text Layout

-Organisation of the manuscript: Separate title page (see above), then: repetition of the title (without the author’s name!) abstract (using the heading “Abstract,” without an outline number; maximum 800 characters including spaces), 5 keywords describing the content of your submission, text, list of references; English title; English abstract, 5 English keywords, please attach graphics and tables separately.
+Organisation of the manuscript: Separate title page (see above), then: repetition of the title (without the author’s name!) abstract (using the heading “Abstract,” without an outline number; maximum 800 characters including spaces), 5 keywords describing the content of your submission, text, funding acknowledgement, list of references; English title; English abstract, 5 English keywords, please attach graphics and tables separately.

 Formatting the text: see description.